Eldritch Instinct System Reference Document (v0.5)

 Armor

 Before calculating damage to HP, subtract the target’s Armor value from the result of damage rolls.
-PCs can buy Protective Clothing which provides 1 point of armor, but occupies one inventory slot and is destroyed when the PC is wounded.
+PCs can buy Heavy Leather Clothing which provides 1 point of armor, but occupies two inventory slots and is destroyed when the PC is critically wounded.

 Healing